gourshete/gourshete.github.io/_posts/2019-06-17-rails-request-lifecycle.markdown

 This will ultimately generate these seven routes
 <script src="https://gist.github.com/SGourshete/6909e997f7d11ed2b9ddb4b046d50c58.js"></script>

 From here, most of us know how it works.

-If request is for '/books' and is of kind GET, it will go to BooksController#index action.
-Request GET for '/books/:id' will go to 'BooksController#show' and likewise!
+If request is for `'/books'` and is of kind GET, it will go to `BooksController#index` action.
+Request GET for `'/books/:id'` will go to `BooksController#show` and likewise!

 That's it from the Rails Request Lifecycle.

-Cheers!!!
+>Cheers!!!

 {% if page.comments %}
   <div id="disqus_thread"></div>